 While the tech giant is packaging the change as a gesture to help cash-strapped retail businesses during a time of economic crisis, there’s no doubt that Google is also spying a strategic opportunity to expand its role in e-commerce in the midst of a coronavirus-shaped boom.
-With this move, Google is planning to divert the majority of product searches happening on marketplaces like Amazon, eBay, Flipkart, etc to its search engine and then leverage that diverted traffic for its own business expansion.
-With that being said, Google is smartly outranking its competitors in the e-commerce space.
+With this move, Google is planning to divert the majority of product searches happening on marketplaces like Amazon, eBay, etc. To its search engine and then leverage that diverted traffic for its own business expansion.
+As a result, Google is outranking its competitors in the e-commerce space.

 Retail sales across the US plummeted by 8.7%, from $529.3 billion in Feb to $483.1 billion in March (source – Commercial Observer).
 While the sales drop was recorded as 5.1% in the UK (source – BBC News)

-Businesses like Urban Company (formerly Urban Clap), BookMyShow, and Nykaa are among those that have seen business plummet and are bracing for a tough FY 2020-21.
-However, making Shopping listings free for merchants is one way the tech giant is looking to support struggling retailers through the COVID-19 crisis.
+Businesses like Urban Company, BookMyShow, and Nykaa are among those that have seen business plummet.
+And are bracing for a tough FY 2020-21.
+However, making Shopping listings free for merchants is one way the tech giant is looking to support retailers in COVID.

 It Would be No Wrong if We Say that Froogle is Back.

-Users will still see paid product listings slotted into the top of Google search results whenever they will search for product keywords, as well as into the top of the Shopping tab.
+Users will still see paid product listings slotted at the top of Google search results.
+Whenever they will search for product keywords, as well as into the top of the Shopping tab.
 So Google isn’t giving up all product ad revenue.

-Google is collaborating with PayPal to speed up the merchant onboarding process to help bring more merchants onto the platform faster by letting them link their existing accounts for accepting online payments.
+Google is collaborating with PayPal to speed up the merchant onboarding process to help bring more merchants onto the platform.
+The process can be sped up by allowing them to link their existing accounts to accept online payments.